 5 Ways To Get Vitamin D…Without Milk

-Depending on the type of mushroom, you can consume a significant amount of vitamin D. Go for the shitake mushrooms, which have 45 iu (about 1/13) of a daily serving of vitamin D. The also popular white mushroom only has 5 iu.
+Depending on the type of mushroom, you can consume a significant amount of vitamin D. Go for the shitake mushrooms, which have 45 iu which is a great chunk of your recommended daily serving of vitamin D. The also popular white mushroom only has 5 iu.
 Mushrooms can be exposed to sun or ultraviolet light to increase their vitamin D.

 Salmon, especially wild salmon, has the most vitamin D of any food.
 Just a half fillet of sockeye salmon has more than 1,400 iu of vitamin D – more than 2x the daily recommended amount for adults.